-Serial Terminal for RC2014 Homebrew Z80 Computer To Allow USB Keyboard Input And HDMI Video OutputDesigned by RFC2795 Ltd, Ships from United Kingdom
+Serial Terminal for RC2014 Homebrew Z80 Computer To Allow USB Keyboard Input And HDMI Video OutputDesigned by RFC2795 Ltd in United Kingdom

 Important - This product is designed to work with the original (V1.0 - V1.3) Raspberry Pi Zero.
 Due to changes with the UART on the new Pi Zero W (wireless) the software I currently supply will no...Read More…